particle-iot/docs/docs/firmware.md

 }
 ```

+The Spark Core connects to the cloud by default, so it's not necessary to call `Spark.connect()` unless you have explicitly disconnected the Core.

 NOTE: When the Core is disconnected, many features are not possible, including over-the-air updates, reading Spark.variables, and calling Spark.functions.

 *If you flash firmware that does not stay connected very long, you will NOT BE ABLE to flash new firmware.*

 A factory reset should solve this.

-### Spark.connect()

-Re-connects the Spark Core to the Spark Cloud after `Spark.disconnect()` is called.

-The Spark Core connects to the cloud by default, so it's not necessary to call `Spark.connect()` unless you have explicitly disconnected the Core.

 <!-- TO DO -->